What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Outpatient Surgery.

-Hospital Indemnity insurance typically uses a simplified issue application which means underwriting usually is easier than for a typical long-term care insurance policy.
+Hospital Indemnity insurance typically uses a simplified issue application, which means underwriting is usually easier than for a typical long-term care insurance policy.
 For some ages, a guaranteed issue policy may be available.

 Unexpected medical costs can add up, even if you have Medicare or other health insurance.
-A Hospital Indemnity plan could be an affordable way to help protect your savings from all the costs of deductibles, co-pays and additional expenses not covered by Medicare or your major health insurance plan.
+A Hospital Indemnity plan could be an affordable way to help protect your savings from all the costs of deductibles, co-pays, and additional expenses not covered by Medicare or your major health insurance plan.
 You so you can use the funds any way you choose.

 Linked Benefit Riders

-Long-Term Care Insurance AlternativesLinked Benefit Riders (Confinement Care) differ from Linked Benefit Long-Term Care Insurance.
-There typically is little to no underwriting and they pay an accelerated benefit for care needed due to a chronic sickness or injury.
+Linked Benefit Riders (Confinement Care) differ from Linked Benefit Long-Term Care Insurance.
+There is typically little to no underwriting, and they pay an accelerated benefit for care needed due to a chronic illness or injury.
 The tax code allows Linked Benefit Riders.
 However, benefits may be taxable when paid.
 Linked Benefit Riders help you leverage your money and get more bang for your buck.
-There are some good reasons you might want to adopt this approach including:
+There are some good reasons you might want to adopt this approach, including:

 • You have a lot of money in the bank.